 In the past walls were rendered and plastered with lime.
 Lime is a truly wonderful material that can be bent to a whole series of uses, but as a render on stone it is unsurpassed.
 It ‘breathes’, allowing moisture to escape and suppressing damp walls.
 This is because it is very porous.
 So why are there damp walls in so many old houses today?

 Wood is, along with stone and earth, one of the principal materials used in the construction of buildings, and particularly older buildings.
+The principal varieties used are oak, poplar and beech, known as hardwood in UK.
+Spruces and pines(softwood in UK) are also much used, especially in new-build.
 It is important to have some understanding of the nature of wood, its uses in the older house and some sympathy for its virtues as well as its limitations.

-Timber is used in a wide variety of applications, and the most important of these are the support structure for floors; the roof timbers and associated work; and the interior finishing timber.
+Wood is used in a wide variety of applications, and the most important of these are the support structure for floors; the roof timbers and associated work; and the interior finishing timber.
 Timber is also used in the construction of interior walls and in many areas in the construction of supporting walls.

 There are three timbers commonly found in older buildings in France, namely oak, poplar and pine.
 Other timbers are often found as parts of outhouses and sheds.

 Life certainly has an interesting tapestry here in P’tit Moulin.
 This morning I was awakened at some ungodly hour—well, just before ten actually, but I am semi-nocturnal—by an excessively enthusiastic clangour (good word that) of my front door bell, of which more later.